SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

 ## Step 1: Turn your component library into a package

-Follow steps 1 and 2 under the heading "How to package and publish this component library to npm".
+Follow steps 1 and 5 under the heading "How to package and publish the Fanny Pack UI to npm" (above).

 You can then either publish this package to npm and install it from there (above, which is good for distributing the component library to other developers to use in their projects), or you can install the local `package` directory as a package in your `package.json` file (below, which is good for locally developing the component library).